“Approachable, eloquent and direct.” The Legal 500

 - As a Solicitor, acted for the Claimant following a serious road traffic accident in which the Defendant alleged that he allowed himself to be “carried”.
 Negotiated settlement of £250,000.

 Led by Michael Redfern QC.
-The Claimant, a Polish national, sustained serious head injuries following a road traffic accident, resulting in him being airlifted to a care facility in Poland.
-In addition to the heads of losses which included employment, care, accommodation, therapies and medical review, transport, equipment, holidays and emergency treatment and Court of Protection costs, there were also cross jurisdictional issues involving approval in UK and Poland.
-Following a JSM, the case settled for £2.8 million.
+The Claimant, a Polish national, sustained severe brain injury and polytrauma with traumatic subdural haematoma on the surface of the brain and traumatic subarachnoid haemorrhage in the brain cavities.
+There were complex skull and facial fractures and he developed hydrocephalus.
+In addition to the heads of losses which included pain, suffering and loss of amenities, employment, care, accommodation, therapies and medical review, transport, equipment, holidays and emergency treatment and Court of Protection costs, there were also cross jurisdictional issues (Regulation (EU) No 1215/2012 of the European Parliament and the Council of 12 December 2012, Article 53 Certificate of Enforceability) involving approval in UK and Poland.
+Following a JSM, the case settled for an increased £3 million on account of the revised discount rate.

 Represented the Claimant, a minor, in an action against local authority following an accident at school resulting in a fractured elbow.
 Succeeded in proving that Defendant was negligent.

-Chinnock & Schumann v Veale Wasbrough & Rea EWCA Civ 441
+- Chinnock & Schumann v Veale Wasbrough & Rea EWCA Civ 441 Longmore LJ, Jackson LJ, Roth J

 Led by Michael Redfern QC.
 Claimant’s action against Defendant law firm and Barrister for Professional Negligence emanating from an underlying wrongful birth claim.